Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Introduction

-A large number of background modeling methods have been reported in the literature over the past few decades.
-Most researchers regard the pixel series as the features, and set up pixel-wise models.
-One idea is to model each pixel series by the Gaussian distribution.
-Two pioneering works are the single Gaussian model in 1997 \cite{CATA1997} and the Multiple of Gaussian (MOG) in 1999 \cite{CW1999}.
-Based on the two works, some improved algorithms also achieved good performance \cite{PR2002, Z2004, D2005} in the following few years.
-Besides the idea of Gaussian distribution, the clustering methods are also used to model the background, i.e.the codebook \cite{KTDL2004,KTDL2005,JYCC2011, AM2011} and time-series clustering\cite{AN2012}.
-Furthermore, the non-parameter method was proposed in 2000 \cite{ADL2000} and was improved in 2012 \cite{EMA2012}, which had shown competitive performance.
-Recently, a new method (ViBe) was proposed in 2012 and was improved afterwards, which performs better than mainstream pixel-wise techniques \cite{MO2012,OM2011}.
-The mentioned methods solve the problem by setting model for each pixel and initialize all the models in the training process.
-Although higher accuracy can be obtained based on sufficient training data, the speed will be restricted by the size of the data.
-Thus there are constraints between the precision and the speed.
-Besides, it is also a challenging task to obtain 'good enough' training data.
+A large number of background modeling methods have been reported in the literature over the past decades.
+Most researchers have regarded a series of pixel values as features, and set up pixel-wise models.
+Initially, each pixel-value series is modeled using a Gaussian distribution, e.g., the Single Gaussian (SG) model developed in 1997 \cite{CATA1997} and the Multiple of Gaussian (MOG) model developed in 1999 \cite{CW1999}.
+Some improved Gaussian-based algorithms \cite{D2005, JHGJ2011, HJT2011} also achieved a high level of performance in the few years following the release of these above models.
+In addition, clustering methods have also been used to model a background, e.g., codebook \cite{JYCC2011, AM2011} and time-series clustering \cite{AN2012}.
+Furthermore, a non-parametric method was proposed in 2000 \cite{ADL2000} and improved in 2012 \cite{EMA2012}, and has shown a competitive performance.
+The Visual Background Extractor (ViBe) was recently proposed in 2012 and later improved, and performs better than most popular pixel-wise techniques \cite{MO2012,OM2011}.
+These methods solve the background problem by building a model for each pixel and initializing the models during the training process.
+High accuracy is obtained if sufficient training data are provided, but more training data means additional training time.